-"Bad men and bad corporations and in the state and a bid to point outs who trusts there are and always have been and always will be, but also there is a law for their prevention and punish-ment, and with respect to all such let the law take its course.
+"Bad men and bad corporations and rusts there are and always have been and always will be, but also there is a aw for their prevention and punish-ment, and with respect to all such let the law take its course.
 We are now enjoying the most unexampled prosper-ity we ever have known.
-That it is a sound ord scentific prosperity is evisound and genuine prosperity is evi-denced by the fact that the recent pan-les and heavy losses in stocks and se-curities have not caused the failure of single banking or mercantile house in the whole country.
+That it is a sound and genuine prosperity is evi-denced by the fact that the recent pan-ics and heavy losses in stocks and se-curities have not caused the failure of single banking or mercantile house in the whole country.

-CUTICURA SOAP SHAMPOOS And light dressings of Cuticura at once stop failling hair and dandruff.
+CUTICURA SOAP SHAMPOOS And light dressings of Cuticura at once stop fallling hair and dandruff.